Currently, per-mile insurance is available in Arizona, California, Illinois, New Jersey, Oregon, Pennsylvania, Virginia, and Washington.

 Metromile Insurance Services LLC is the Managing General Agent for your insurance policy and provides all customer service needs as long as you’re a customer.
-All policies are written by insurers in the National General Insurance Group, a company with a 70-year history, over a billion dollars in premium, and a grade of Excellent from the insurance rating agency A.M.
-Best Company.
+We are transitioning new personal policies to be underwritten by Metromile Insurance.
+Some older policies are underwritten by insurers in the National General Insurance Group, and we are currently in the process of updating these policies.

 At this time, we’re only able to offer personal automobile insurance.
 Please check back with us from time to time for updates on new products we may offer.

 We offer four different levels of liability protection as well as choices for your comprehensive and collision deductibles.
 Please keep in mind that financing and leasing companies may have their own coverage requirements, so please verify before choosing your coverage limits.